karticsubr/FAS2016/README.md

 Make sure you have a cropwindow defined in the .pbrt scene file to select the region you are interested in.

-Example to call PBRTIntegrand:
+Example to call PBRTIntegrand (all in one line):

-./build/eea -S --stype stratified \
+./build/eea -S --stype stratified

--I --itype Pbrt \
+-I --itype Pbrt

 --epath path-to-pbrt-v3-executable/pbrt